-Site U1608 (proposed site MB-06D) is located at 74°7.6818'N and 60°58.3172'W at a water depth of 607 mbsl on the middle section of the northwest Greenland shelf west of the Melville Bay Ridge and graben structures formed during Cretaceous rifting (Figure F16).
-The main coring targets are mounded contourite drift deposits of expected Pliocene age associated with Megaunit B (Knutz et al., 2015, 2019; Aubry, 2021) and overlying sediments of Megaunit A, recording the transition into glacigenic deposits of earliest TMF progradation.
+Site U1608 (proposed Site MB-06D) is located at 74°7.6818'N, 60°58.3172'W at 607 mbsl on the middle section of the northwest Greenland shelf west of the Melville Bay Ridge and graben structures formed during Cretaceous rifting (Figure F17) (see Background and objectives in the Site U1608 chapter [Knutz et al., 2025f]).
+The main coring targets are mounded contourite drift deposits of expected Pliocene age associated with Megaunit B (Knutz et al., 2015, 2019; Aubry, 2021) and the overlying sediments of Megaunit A, recording the transition into glacigenic deposits of earliest TMF progradation.
 The expanded interval of Megaunit B, captured at Site U1608 reflects deposition below a major incised escarpment that is at least 500 m tall and extends into disturbed sediment packages interpreted to be mass transport deposits.
 The base of the contourite drift accumulation is defined by Horizon c1 of probable late Miocene age (Knutz et al., 2015).
 Site U1608 ends ~100 m above Horizon c1, which at this location is characterized by an erosional unconformity.
-In the overlying unit, Megaunit A, 10 horizons are mapped using high-resolution seismic data, and including the seabed they define 11 seismic units that each record progradation of the TMF system under the influence of grounded glacier ice (Knutz et al., 2019).
-TMF Seismic Unit 1 targeted at Site U1608 records the first advance of the northwest GrIS onto the continental shelf, hypothesized to correspond to the Pleistocene/Pliocene boundary (Knutz et al., 2019) (Figure F16).
+In overlying Megaunit A, 10 horizons are mapped using high-resolution seismic data; including the seabed, they define 11 seismic units that each record progradation of the TMF system under the influence of grounded glacier ice (Knutz et al., 2019) (Figure F4).
+TMF Seismic Unit 1 targeted at Site U1608 records the first advance of the northwest GrIS onto the continental shelf, hypothesized to correspond to the Pleistocene/Pliocene boundary (Knutz et al., 2019) (Figure F17).

-The expected lithologies are gravel-sand, diamicton, and pebbly mud in the upper 40 m and mudstone with silty-sandy intervals in the succession below.
+The expected lithologies are gravel-sand, diamicton, and pebbly mud in the uppermost 40 m and mudstone with silty-sandy intervals in the succession below.
 The seismic characteristics suggest a gradual transition from a deep marine (outer shelf) to a more nearshore environment, eventually replaced by a proglacial setting.
 The expected lithologies are diamicton and mudstone with silty-sandy intervals such as would be expected in proglacial settings and from nearshore to deep marine environments.
 Drilling at Site U1608 includes RCB coring to 561 m drilling depth below seafloor (DSF) and logging.